RvstFyth/discordballz/utility/database/operation/readme.md

   my_int integer default 0
  );
  ```
+ If the `default` key is `None` the key will not be present in the final query.

  This tool has been designed to create huge table and improve the readability of the query (and reduce the use of SQL).

  It's 100 % python, and usefull if you have many constrains to add.